ChrisPenner/rasa/docs/Building-An-Extension.md

 Okay!
-So there's a type that not only specifies what happened, but also includes the necessary data for someone to do something useful (we'll include the string that was copied with the event)!
+So there's a type that not only specifies what happened, but also includes the necessary data for someone to do something useful (we'll include the string that the user copied as part of the event)!

-If we were writing this as an extension in a separate package we'd expose the type (and maybe the constructor so that people can pattern match on it).
+If we were writing this as an extension in a separate package we'd expose the type (and probably the constructor so that people can pattern match on it).
 Then other folks could use `onEveryTrigger` to listen for the event just like we did with `Keypress` events!